Series: Six (1987)

 Crazylegs was first released as part of the sixth series (1987).
 He was also available in 1988 and was discontinued in 1989.

-Crazylegs came with a tan parachute harness, a black rifle, and a black stock (that attached to the rifle).
+Crazylegs came with a tan parachute backpack, a black EM-4 assault rifle, and a black stock (that attached to the rifle).